|Chinese Garden displays a balanced harmony of heaven and earth; mix natural objects and manmade structures.

 To be considered authentic, a garden must be built and planned around the following essential elements: Architecture, Pavement, Plants, Rocks, Decorations, and Water.

 The architecture of a garden consists of pavilions for various purposes, walkways, and outer and inner walls.

 The pavement of a Chinese Scholar's Garden might include intricate natural patterns or simply dirt depending on the wealth and mission of the owner.

-Decoration consists of calligraphy carved into rocks or walls, and lattice windows.
+Decorations consists of calligraphy carved into rocks or walls, and lattice windows.

-Chinese gardens are a spiritual shelter for men, a place they could be far away from their real social lives, and close to the ancient way of life, their true selves, and nature.
+Chinese gardens are a spiritual shelter for men, a place they could be far away from their social lives, and close to the ancient way of life, their true selves, and nature.